 Meanwhile, several former senior members of the Trump administration have joined Fox or its parent company, either in top executive roles or as on-air commentators.

-Eight current Trump administration officials previously worked at Fox as of September 10, while ten more officials worked at Fox before joining the administration but have since left.
+Nine current Trump administration officials previously worked at Fox as of November 20, while nine more officials worked at Fox before joining the administration but have since left.
 Five former Trump administration officials subsequently took jobs at the network or its parent company after leaving government.

 While Fox has long served as a comfortable landing spot for Republicans between stints in politics or government, these hires are happening within the context of the network fusing with Trump’s administration.
 The president’s worldview is shaped by the hours of Fox programming he watches each day -- both his public statements and his major decisions often coming in response to what he sees -- leading him to treat Fox employment as an important credential in hiring.